Mitgorakh/snow/README.md

 ## status line themes

-snow comes with themes for airline and lightline, which can be activated using the vimrc code provided in the table below.
+snow comes with themes for airline and lightline, which can be activated with the following vimrc code:

 <table><tbody align='center'>
 <tr>